If you want to create a footprint of an Integrated Circuit the IC Wizard of TINA can assist you.

-Watch our tutorial video to see how to create a Macro in TINACloud:
+Watch our tutorial video to see how to use the IC Wizard of TINA Footprint Editor.

 Download the FREE trial demo of TINA Design Suite and get:

 - One year free access to TINACloud (the cloud-based, multi-language, installation-free online version of TINA now running in your browser anywhere in the world.)